cwilkison/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [x] Explain what a token is used for.

+A token is used by a running server to be issued in exchange for login credentials.
+It is cryptic text stored client side using local or session storage.

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [x] What steps can you take in your web apps to keep your data secure?

+Use tokens and private/protected routes for your links.

-- [ ] Describe how web servers work.
+- [x] Describe how web servers work.

+A web server is a computer that stores the code for a website.
+It is connected to the internet and retrieves the app to a consumers computer when called.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+There are a few: Put, Git, Delete, Post

 ## Project Set Up